bainur/bismillah/README.md

 you could Open on POSTMAN tools, and export it.

+API v1 :
-All list of the API are there. and also, all login session are handled via pre-requiset scripts and postman variable
+* All list of the API are there.

-you just have to try the registration API once.
+* you just have to try the registration API once ( for create user ).
+* and also, all login session are handled via pre-requiset scripts and postman variable
+* FOR SEARCHING METHODS :
+  use q=blablabla as parameters
+  example : localhost:3000/api/v1/products?q=product1orproduct2orproduct3

 default user:
 user1@example.com / samurai1